-Owner Dan Dawson first caught a whiff of the wine industry when he started working at a restaurant in Eureka California.
-That was followed by additional restaurant experience in Las Vegas Nevada.
-He moved to Napa in the early 1990′s and caught the “Napa Allure”.
-He always enjoyed writing and communicating wine to people and decided to open a wine shop.
-He is now one of the oldest wine shops in downtown Napa.
+Founder Dan Dawson first caught a whiff of the wine industry when he started working at a restaurant in Eureka California.
+That was followed by additional restaurant experience in Las Vegas, Nevada.
+He moved to Napa in the early 1990s and caught the “Napa allure” working for a short while as the head sommelier at the French Laundry.
+Dan has enjoyed wine for many years along with a love of writing and communicating about wine with people.

-Most of their small producers are Napa wineries although they do have some other California representation.
-However, there is a nice European selection as well with main focus on French wines – French Whites and French Reds.
-Often tiny Napa area producers have initially sold their wines here before they were “well known”.
-For example Napa area wineries such as Paloma, Switchback Ridge and T-Vine Cellars initially sold their first releases at Backroom Wines.
-These wineries are now well established and have won a number of high end awards and ratings.
-Dan continues to have a good selection of “new” producers.
+In addition to the Napa and California wine selection, the store offers a variety of European wines with an additional focus on French wines – both whites and reds.
+As of our latest update to this review, their inventory is around 800 unique wines.
+Historically a number of small Napa based producers initially sold their wines here before they were “well known”.
+For example, Napa area wineries such as Paloma, Switchback Ridge and T-Vine Cellars initially sold their first releases at Backroom Wines.
+These wineries are now well established and have won a number of high-end awards and ratings.
+Felicia continues to have a good selection of “new” producers.
 Like dessert wines?
 They have a number of European wine “sweets”.

-Backroom Wines moved to their current location in mid 2008.
-It is much larger than their old shop and even more central.
-They are open 7 days a week; the wine bar is also open daily with extended hours on Friday, Saturday and Sunday.
+The original Backroom Wines location was on Franklin Street (now a joint tasting room featuring two small producers).
+The store moved their operations to their current location in mid 2008.
+It is much larger than their old shop and arguably a bit more central.
+They are open 7 days a week; the wine bar is also open daily with extended hours on Friday, Saturday and Sunday (no appointment needed).
 The “special” tastings are what separates this wine shop from some of the other local wine shops.
 Their “off the grid” tastings focus on small producers you typically won’t see outside of the Napa Valley.
-Looking for an International perspective?
-Often Backroom choose to highlight a specific International winemaking region and focus on those wines.
+Looking for an international perspective?
+Often Backroom chooses to highlight a specific international wine making region and focus on those wines.

 In addition, they may have specific tastings in which small local area winemakers are on hand to taste their own wines; this is a great chance to actually meet someone in the Napa wine-making industry.
-Also popular is the “bring and interesting and good wine” night where you bring one or more of your favorite wines; this is a great chance to try an eclectic variety of wine.
-Aromatic and “guess the varietal” tastings also sometimes offered.
-An varied collection of cheeses are also sold on site – ask which wine pairs with what cheese.
+Also popular is the “bring an interesting and good wine” night where you bring one or more of your favorite wines; this is a great chance to try an eclectic variety of wine.
+Aromatic and “guess the variety” tastings also sometimes offered.
+A varied collection of cheeses is also sold on site – ask which wine pairs with what cheese.